Formula-SAE/ephoros/README.md

 }
 ```

 What happens if we exceed it?
 We violate ETSI regulations.
 We can cause interference to other LoRaWAN devices.
 In a licensed system, this can lead to penalties or bans.

+> [!TIP]
-❗ BUT: Listening is not subject to duty cycle restrictions, only transmitting is!
+> Listening is not subject to duty cycle restrictions, only transmitting is!

-## Reliable Data Transfer
+### Reliable Data Transfer

 The LoRa protocol does not provide a service like TCP: there is no transport layer.
-So we have to make sure our data are correctly delivered.
-Actually this is under development...
+So we have to make sure our data is correctly delivered.
+Actually, this is under development...

----

-# Embedded Devices
+## Embedded Devices

-We decide to use two ESP32 microcontroller, one as transmitter and one as receiver.
-ESP32 is such a cheap and a general purpouse component, that it can be fine tuned for our specific case.
+We decided to use two ESP32 microcontrollers, one as transmitter and one as receiver.
+The ESP32 is such a cheap and general-purpose component that it can be fine-tuned for our specific case.

-Together with it we are using a LoRa Transceiver module: RFM95.
+Together with it, we are using a LoRa Transceiver module: RFM95.
 This module communicates via SPI with the ESP32.
-There is a Arduino library [here](https://github.com/sandeepmistry/arduino-LoRa).
-Actually we are using it but we will move to a C/C++ library, because we want to have more hardware mangement like threads and memmory.
+There is an Arduino library [here](https://github.com/sandeepmistry/arduino-LoRa).
+Currently, we are using it, but we will move to a C/C++ library because we want to have more hardware management like threads and memory.

 ---

-# Architecture
+## Architecture

-Currently under development, but the are some ideas:
+Currently under development, but there are some ideas:

-- Both transmitter and receiver share a key, so other incoming packets are discarded (But it will be done a safer check)
+- **Both** transmitter and receiver share a key, so other incoming packets are discarded (but a safer check will be implemented)
-- Store the whole state of the Car every TAU
+- **Store** the whole state of the Car every TAU
-- The team at the station tells exactly what it wants to see, then the Car we will accomplish the request.
-(Responsivness with no flooding)
+- **The** team at the station tells exactly what it wants to see, then the Car will accomplish the request (responsiveness with no flooding)
-- The transmitter will send most recently data, according to the request
+- **The** transmitter will send the most recent data, according to the request
-- Each section of the Car has a priority, so the request is handled to send the most important first
+- **Each** section of the Car has a priority, so the request is handled to send the most important data first
-- To accomplish the request as fast as possible, we need some sort of cache in the RAM.
-Only if the data is not in there, we look for it in the SD storage
+- **To** accomplish the request as fast as possible, we need some sort of cache in the RAM.
+Only if the data is not there, do we look for it in the SD storage
-- The SD storage is built in a way the most recently data are fastly retrived
+- **The** SD storage is built in a way that the most recent data is quickly retrieved
-- The whole state of the Car can be sent, but then we must cool down to respect the restrictions
+- **The** whole state of the Car can be sent, but then we must cool down to respect the restrictions
-- The transmission need to be reliable (checksum and others to ensure the correct transfer)
+- **The** transmission needs to be reliable (checksum and other methods to ensure correct transfer)
-- The transmission are encrypted with AES-256 following the CRT operative mode
+- **The** transmissions are encrypted with AES-256 following the CTR operation mode

-Note:
+> [!NOTE]
-The whole state of the Car will be about 20KB.
-TAU is a time interval that may be static or dynamic and we are deciding it together with the Electronic Divison.
+> The whole state of the Car will be about 20KB.
+TAU is a time interval that may be static or dynamic, and we are deciding it together with the Electronics Division.

-# TODO
-- [ ] Reliable Data Transfer
-- [ ] AES Encryption
-- [ ] Thread creation and managing
-- [ ] Storage and Cache managment (Folder and file organization and fast retrive data)
-- [ ] Duty Cycle LoRa adjustment
-- [ ] Priority service for the requests